-African-American artists have played an enormous part in American folk music, from the permutation of slave spirituals to field recordings, songs of the civil rights and feminist movements, and beyond.
-From gospel to blues and jazz to rock and roll, these artists have influenced and inspired generations of Americana artists and songwriters.
-Without further ado, in alphabetical order, here's a look at some of the most notable African-American artists in American folk music.
+African-American artists have played an enormous part in moving forward the history of American folk music, from the permutation of slave spirituals to early field recordings, songs of the civil rights and feminist movements, story songs, gospel songs, protest songs, and beyond.
+These artists have influenced and inspired generations of folk music artists and songwriters.
+So, in the spirit of celebrating black history, here's a look at some of the most notable African-American artists in American folk music (listed in alphabetical order).

 The Blind Boys of Alabama formed in 1939 at the Alabama Institute for the Blind and, while they spent 40 years touring the country and establishing a name for themselves, it wasn't until 1992 that the group was recognized by the mainstream with a Grammy Award.
 Regardless of mainstream recognition, the Blind Boys have easily spent their nearly 60-year career fiercely influencing artists and fans in genres ranging from gospel to roots, rock, and beyond.

 Ever since they burst on the scene with their 2006 debut, Don'a Got a Ramblin' Mind